KOMA (FM): KOMA-HD3

-K276EX was originally an Oklahoma City-area translator for The Love Station's KJTH in Ponca City.
-While The Love Station is still the licensee for the translator, they began to lease it to Tyler Media in February 2014, who originally used it as an FM simulcast of KOKC.
+K276EX was originally an Oklahoma City-area translator for the Love Station's KJTH in Ponca City.
+While the Love Station is still the licensee for the translator, they began to lease it to Tyler Media in February 2014, which originally used it as an FM simulcast of KOKC.
 On June 4, 2015, the KOKC simulcast was replaced with the current classic hip-hop programming, branded as V103 with KOMA-HD3 now serving as the parent station.
 Core artists include Tupac, Missy Elliott, Jay-Z, Notorious B.I.G., Dr. Dre, Lauryn Hill, Snoop Dogg, Lil' Kim, and Usher, among others.
-KOMA-HD3 airs the syndicated DeDe In The Morning show weekday mornings, but is otherwise fully automated with no additional air personalities.
-K276EX broadcasts from a tower located in Northeast Oklahoma City that is also used by other radio and television stations in the market.
+KOMA-HD3 airs the syndicated DeDe in the Morning show weekday mornings, but is otherwise fully automated with no additional on-air personalities.
+K276EX broadcasts from a tower located in northeast Oklahoma City that is also used by other radio and television stations in the market.